VzBoT3D/VzBoT-Vz235/Firmware/Macros/README.md

 Explanation:
 - 1st line: Steps << number of times it will do the stop and go, 100 times in the below case>>
-- 2nd line: << The speed/velocity at which you want to test.
+- 2nd line: Velocity/Speed << The speed/velocity at which you want to test.
 1000mms here>>
-- 3rd line:  << the safety distance in mm that the print head will not go from X max and Y max defined on your printer config>>
+- 3rd line: safety distance << the safety distance in mm that the print head will not go from X max and Y max defined on your printer config>>
-- 4th line: << the starting acceleration value for the test.
+- 4th line: Starting Accel << the starting acceleration value for the test.
 10K here>>

+## Credits to DoubleT on Discord for his help on these macros

  [gcode_macro ACCELL_TEST_X]